Expecting Moms Get the Care They Need in Tanzanian Village Program

 “It would be difficult to get the clinic services easily if I were at home because the clinic is far, and I would be at risk since it is my 8th pregnancy.
 I attended prenatal care at IGC, and it was my first time to have such good services.
 It surprised me to have a free ultrasound and other services at IGC.
 With my other children, I had never experienced such kind of services.”– Tuendi Kipemba, RCP mom from Ukwega

-The targeted population includes 1,200 families, approximately 7,500 people, from villages in and around Ukwega Ward.
+The new facility serves 1,200 families – approximately 7,500 people – from villages in and around Ukwega Ward.
 Based on the average number of births during the past three years, we expect between 320 and 340 births annually, approximately one delivery daily.
 Assuming each mother will spend on average eight days at the house, six days before their delivery and two after, we need to provide 2720 room days annually, which can be accommodated by four double-occupancy rooms.
 Of course, babies don’t come on any schedule, and some mothers will stay longer and others for shorter periods.
 Consequently, the house is being designed to include five bedrooms, each with a private bathroom, and a common dining and sitting area with a half-bath.

 “Global Volunteers, unlike many nonprofit organizations that work in developing countries, has invested an incredible amount of time, energy and resources to establishing a permanent presence in the area.
 They are committed to the long term viability of its Tanzania programs and will support them in the best way they can well into the future.
 We are confident that our investment is being applied in the most beneficial way possible.”Frank Thomas of the Thomas Ohana Foundation